vcwebio/conteco.controlplane.base/README.md

 It implements the `controlplane` interface which is available from the commandline of all `controlplane` images.
 This interface contains methods that cover the extraction of commandline methods to start the commandline container in `inline` or `external` mode.

-It implements the `controlplane.base` interface, externally accessible from `controlplane.base` and internally accessible from any other `controlplane` image based on it.
+It implements the `controlplane.base` interface, externally accessible from `controlplane.base` and internally accessible from any other `controlplane` image.
 This interface is hierarchical: it implements top level methods representing life cycle stages and system areas, each with a set of submethods.

 ## External and Internal APIs